-Prior to: 2024-2025 Classified Evaluation Timeline October 2 Evaluator and evaluatee meet to discuss measurable goals.
+Prior to: October 2 Evaluator and evaluatee meet to discuss measurable goals.
 If an employee is being considered for a non-renewal, Human Resources must be consulted.
 January 10 For those up for contract renewal, a preliminary mid-year evaluation conference must be held and written narrative and evaluation document completed.
 April 1 Any employee whose contract expires this year must be given a final evaluation.
 The final evaluation must contain the superintendent's recommendation as to future contract status.
-A copy of that evaluation must be given to the employee at least five days prior to board action on the contract April 30 Board must take action to non-renew any limited contracts and written notices must be delivered.
-May 15 Classified employees whose contract will not expire will be given a final evaluation report (no midyear is necessary).
+A copy of that evaluation must be given to the employee at least five days prior to board action on notices must be delivered.

+April 30 Board must take action to non-renew any limited contracts and written the contract evaluation report (no midyear is necessary).